duda

 For a standard 10-page website project in our shop (our Starter or Full Monty Packages), the time from project kick off meeting to design approval takes about 2-3 weeks.
 We then spend about 2-3 more weeks flowing in the client’s content and formatting, including SEO when applicable.

-7. QA AND TESTING
+7. QA and testing

 When the website is signed off, we move forward with our quality assurance (QA) and testing process.
 And we test everything–from the favicon to the URLs–on every device and every page.
 We also assign a different designer to QA and test the website (not the same person who created the original design).
 This fresh set of eyes makes it easier to catch those small details that you become blind to when you’ve spent a lot of time working on the same design.